CONTACTS

 Click here to apply for an e-Visa.

-3) Renewal of Malaysian Passports (All issues related to passport MUST REFER to the Embassy of Malaysia in Bucharest, Romania.
-Honorary Consulate of Malaysia will not be able to issue Malaysian passports or any other related documents)
+(All issues related to Malaysian Passports must be referred to the Embassy of Malaysia in Bucharest – Romania.
+Honorary consulate of Malaysia will not be able to issue Malaysian passports)

 You are advised to renew your passport six (6) months prior to its expiry date.